jonas1ara/73/Problems/Dynamic-programming/House-Robber/README.md

 # House Robber:

-This directory contains implementations of the "House Robber" problem in the C++ and C# languages.
-Each implementation uses bottom-up DP with two rolling states and temporal complexity `O(n)`.
+This directory contains an implementation of the "House Robber" problem in C#.
+The implementation uses bottom-up DP with two rolling states and temporal complexity `O(n)`.

 ## Problem description